petervaro/gear-query/README.md

 The gear list file uses the [TOML][toml] format.

-There are 2 main entity types that could be used to describe the gear list: items and groups.
-But before these could be added the `meta` section's values needs to be specified.
+There's a single entity type, the item, which could be used to describe the gear list.
+But before it could be used, the `meta` section's values needs to be specified.

 ### Meta